haxpenguin2/TerminalFormer2/readme.md

 curl -sL https://raw.githubusercontent.com/haxpenguin2/TerminalFormer2/main/install.sh | bash

+This will put you into the install. it will install on your system form there. if you alreayd have the game installed in an older version, it will "update" and keep all of your data, just add the new features.

 ### Note on Permissions
 Because the game reads your keyboard directly for maximum responsiveness, it requires elevated privileges. **When you launch the game, you will be asked for your sudo password.** This is required for the input system to function.